 |

+That’s where a mental health and inclusion audit can make all the difference.
+In my work as a Specialist Consultant in Choir Inclusion and Mental Health, I have developed the Harmonised Choir Audit, a way to shine a gentle spotlight on a choir’s structures, practices, and culture.
+Based on my experience with a wide range of choirs - 25 years as a professional conductor and, most recently, a deep dive into the working practices of a network of 18 UK choirs - I’ve seen just how transformative an audit can be.
+Here’s why I believe every choir stands to gain from this kind of review.
 On Thursday 2nd October in Hereford, I had the immense honour of carrying the Baton of Hope – a national symbol of suicide prevention and the world’s first physical icon of mental health.
 I wasn’t alone: my incredible mental health choir, Sing out Strong, was by my side, voices filling the air with music and love.

 One of the hardest parts of being a choir leader isn’t the repertoire, the admin, or even the fundraising.
 It’s those delicate, heart-in-your-mouth conversations where you know you need to address a musical issue with a singer, but you’re worried about how it might land.